andreock/Bruce_Wiki/FAQ.md

 # IR/RF transmitter/receiver are not working

-tips:

  - if using unofficially supported modules, double check the wiring is correct
- - try putting the Transmitter and Receiver closer, many cheap modules have poor ranges.
+ - try putting the transmitter and receiver closer, many cheap modules have poor ranges.
  - check the [serial log](https://github.com/pr3y/Bruce/wiki/Serial) for errors

 # Port to non-M5Stack boards?